Divyanshee09/etl-pipeline-using-airflow/README.md

 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for the Airflow DAGs.
-- data: This folder contains the csv files of the datasets used in the project.
+- docs: This folder contains the documentation of the project.
 - notebook: This folder contains the Jupyter file for the EDA Analysis of dataset .
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
 - include: This folder contains any additional files that you want to include as part of your project.
 It is empty by default.